CtrlK

 Specificity

-The description only names technologies (Express/Hono, Supabase, Drizzle ORM) without describing any concrete actions.
-There are no verbs or specific capabilities listed—it reads more like a tech stack label than a skill description.
+The description only names technologies (Express, Hono, Supabase, Drizzle ORM) without describing any concrete actions or capabilities.
+There are no verbs indicating what the skill does.

 1 / 3